RheaAyase/jekyll-rhea/portfolio.md

 Some time later I was approached by Red Hat - they were growing their .NET team and liked that I had experience with both, C# and Linux.
 During my time with Red Hat I was promoted a bunch and my salary doubled.
 I felt appreciated at least for a while and at least by some people.
 One good metric of my impact that I can mention is that when I started, the Linux updates for .NET Core 1.0 lagged months behind Microsoft releases and when I left, it was down to minutes.
 I got to attend, present and represent both Red Hat and Fedora at many conferences and even help organise some.
 I enjoyed being in the Open Source community and contributing to it, whether it was technically, or socially.

+Game development after Red Hat was a bit more boring.
+Notably I owned core C++ features that will land in multiple future 3A multiplayer games.
+Cross-project and cross-team work.

 {% include spacer.html %}

 {% include image.html